Frtzqe/AntiGo/README.md

 # AntiGo
 First, and above all: the LXQt desktop environment is nice, very nice.
 LXQt is written in C++, using the Qt graphical toolkit.

 It is a very complete, underestimated desktop!

-I found the result phenomenal nice.
+I find the result phenomenal nice.
 "It's a beauty".

 Anyway, after using the FyneDesk desktop environment for a while, and especially after enjoying its simplicity in its codebase, the idea came up to replace the lxqt-panel application (which is at the heart of LXQt) by something else, a Go/Fyne solution.
 Fyne is a graphical toolkit written in Go.